reneeverly/aberration-acerola-jam-0/README.md

 # aberration-acerola-jam-0
 My submission for the Acerola Jam 0 game jam.

+Licenses:
+* Code is MPL 2.0
+  * This includes all fortran, assembly, and shader files.
+* Resources are CC BY-NC-ND
+  * This includes my font, sound effects, music, and textures

 ## Build Instructions
 MacOS & Windows are supported platforms.